 As multiple scans are run on an application over time, issues are often remediated or become obsolete.
 As Fortify Software Security Center merges scan results, it marks issues that were uncovered in a previous scan, but are no longer evident in the most recent analysis results as Removed.

-Removed issues are not included in the Total Issues value shown in the Version Progress section of the expandable panel on the AUDIT page.
+Removed issues are not included in the Total Issues value shown in the Version Progress section of the expandable pane on the OVERVIEW page.
+For information on how to see removed issues, see "Setting Issue Viewing Preferences" below.